-This is the unglamorous, and sometimes tedious aspect of living in a place like this.
+This is the un-glamorous, and sometimes tedious aspect of living in a place like this.
 The necessary graft which enables us (and you) to enjoy the views and scenes throughout the year which feature in my blog posts.
-The photographs and text here reflect this – snapped quickly as a simple aide-memoire often after the tasks are completed, and factual notes.
+The few photographs and style of writing on these pages reflect this – snapped quickly as a simple aide-memoire often after the tasks are completed, and simple typed up factual notes.

 January Week 1:

 Cutting back continues with the Verbena rigida stems on the lower copse slope, and by the spiral washing line base.
 Here too all the Miscanthus needs cutting back.
 If we’d tackled this before Christmas, I’d have avoided so many leaves being blown off, which makes things look really tatty, and take ages to tidy up.
 Apart from a bit of hand weeding through the year to remove fine grasses, this area requires almost no maintenance apart from this.
-The Miscanthus stems always get saved – handy for bamboo stakes alternatives, or kindling.
+The Miscanthus stems always get saved stacked in the green lane sheds – handy for bamboo stakes alternatives, or perfect for kindling.